Low Red Blood Cell Count (Anemia)

 How is anemia treated?

-There are many ways that anemia can be treated.
-Your provider may tell you to take over-the-counter iron pills on a daily basis or may order blood transfusions.
+There are many ways to treat anemia.
+Your provider may tell you to take over-the-counter iron pills daily or may order blood transfusions.
+They may also recommend B12 or folic acid supplements.

-Your provider may also choose to order injections of a "growth factor", which can be used to stimulate the growth of red blood cells, in certain patients.
-By increasing your body's production of red blood cells, this growth factor may decrease your risk of becoming anemic, and may also decrease the number of blood transfusions that may be needed during your treatment.
+Your provider may order injections of a "growth factor", which can be used to stimulate the growth of red blood cells.
+By increasing how many red blood cells your body is making, this growth factor may lower your risk of becoming anemic, and may also lower the number of blood transfusions you may need.

 Growth factors are given by injection.
-You may receive the injections from the oncology nurse, or you and/or a family member may be taught how to give the injections at home.
-Once your red blood cell count has returned to a normal level, the injections will be stopped.
+You may get the injections from the oncology nurse, or you and/or a family member may be taught how to give them at home.
+Once your red blood cell count is back to a normal level, the injections will be stopped.

-In some cases, your provider may decide to delay further treatments until your red blood cell count has returned to normal levels.
+Your provider may delay treatments until your red blood cell count has gone back to normal levels.

-National Institue of Health.
+National Institute of Health.
 National Heart, Lung, and Blood Institute.
 Anemia.
 2022. https://www.nhlbi.nih.gov/health/anemia/diagnosis

 July 14, 2023